Logo

 delay "1000" # Another inline comment

-This is just a note and will be ignored by the interpreter
+This is a freestyle note that will be ignored by the script runner.

 # This script prints a message